sydY-22/RandomWalks/README.md

 # RandomWalks
-Generates a Random walk using matplotlib to plot a randomly generated scatter plot.
+A python program that generates a Random walk using matplotlib to plot a randomly generated scatter plot.